How to talk to the IRS

 3. Have Your Information Ready

 The IRS is detail-driven.
-Before you pick up the phone, make sure you have:
+Before you call, make sure you have:

 • Your most recent tax return